christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Bender, *Climbing towards NLU: On Meaning, Form, and Understanding in the Age of Data.* University of Washington, Saarland University.
 2020.[<a href="https://aclanthology.org/2020.acl-main.463.pdf" title="Bender" rel="nofollow">23</a>]

+Tigges, *LLM Circuit Analyses Are Consistent Across Training and Scale.* EleutherAI, ILLC, University of Amsterdam, Brown University.
+2024.[<a href="https://arxiv.org/pdf/2407.10827" title="Tigges" rel="nofollow">24</a>]

 McDougall, *Indirect Object Identification Exercises and Solutions used in sections 3.2, 3.3, 3.4* Independent.
-2024.[<a href="https://colab.research.google.com/drive/1KgrEwvCKdX-8DQ1uSiIuxwIiwzJuQ3Gw?usp=sharing#scrollTo=IzLtmTaNl6mM5" title="McDougall" rel="nofollow">24</a>]
+2024.[<a href="https://colab.research.google.com/drive/1KgrEwvCKdX-8DQ1uSiIuxwIiwzJuQ3Gw?usp=sharing#scrollTo=IzLtmTaNl6mM5" title="McDougall" rel="nofollow">25</a>]

-Hardy, *Granular breakdown of data extracted from the Gemma 2-2B attention mechanism explained by ChatGPT-4o*.[<a href="https://github.com/christianThardy/christianThardy.github.io/blob/master/qkv-output.md" title="Hardy" rel="nofollow">25</a>]
+Hardy, *Granular breakdown of data extracted from the Gemma 2-2B attention mechanism explained by ChatGPT-4o*.[<a href="https://github.com/christianThardy/christianThardy.github.io/blob/master/qkv-output.md" title="Hardy" rel="nofollow">26</a>]

-Hardy, *Code for the project can be found here*.[<a href="" title="Hardy" rel="nofollow">26</a>]
+Hardy, *Code for the project can be found here*.[<a href="" title="Hardy" rel="nofollow">27</a>]